-- The Chairperson or two Board Members can request a special meeting of the Board by writing to the Secretary with details of the business to be discussed.
+- The Chairperson or two Board Members can request a special meeting of the Board by 56.1 writing to the Secretary with details of the business to be discussed.
 The Secretary will send a copy of the request to all Board Members within three working days of receiving it.
-The meeting will take place at a place mutually convenient for the majority of Board Members, normally the usual place where Board Meetings are held, between 10 and 14 days after the Secretary receives the request. - No other business may be discussed at the meeting other than the business for which the meeting has been called. - If the Secretary does not call the special meeting as set out above, the Chairperson or the Board Members who request the meeting can call the meeting.
-In this case, they must write to all Board Members at least seven days before the date of the meeting.

-If a Board Member does not receive notice of the meeting, this will not prevent the meeting going ahead.
+The meeting will take place at a place mutually convenient for the majority of Board Members, normally the usual place where Board Meetings are held, between 10 and 14 days after the Secretary receives the request. - No other business may be discussed at the meeting other than the business for which 56.2 the meeting has been called. - If the Secretary does not call the special meeting as set out above, the Chairperson or 56.3 the Board Members who request the meeting can call the meeting.
+In this case, they must write to all Board Members at least seven days before the date of the meeting. - If a Board Member does not receive notice of the meeting, this will not prevent the 57 meeting going ahead.

-Sub-committees
+Sub-Boards

-- The Board can delegate its powers to sub-committees or to staff or to Office Bearers.
+- 58.1 The Board can delegate its powers to sub-Boards or to staff or to Office Bearers.
 The Board will establish the terms of reference for such delegation, which will be set down in writing and communicated to the recipient of the delegated powers.
 Such delegation will be set out down in writing in standing orders, schemes of delegated authority or other appropriate documentation.
-In the case of a sub-committee such delegation shall include the purposes of the sub-committee, its composition and quorum for meetings.
-A minimum number of members for a sub-committee shall be three.
-There must be at least three of the members of a sub-committee present for the meeting to take place.
-The Board shall be responsible for the on-going monitoring and evaluation of the use of delegated powers. - The meetings and procedures of sub-committees or otherwise must comply with the relevant terms of reference. - 58.3 Any decision made by sub-committee must be reported to the next Board Meeting. - The Board can establish and delegate to sub committees, to be designated "Friends of Abbeyfield" committees, certain pastoral and other responsibilities in connection with houses operated by the Association within particular communities.
-The Board will determine the membership and delegated responsibility of a "Friends of Abbeyfield" Board in its terms of reference.
-A "Friends of Abbeyfield" Board shall exercise such delegated powers notwithstanding the provisions of Rules 42.1 and 42.3 which provisions shall not apply to "Friends of Abbeyfield" Boards.
+In the case of a sub-Board such delegation shall include the purposes of the sub-Board, its composition and quorum for meetings.
+A minimum number of members for a sub-Board shall be three.
+There must be at least three of the members of a sub-Board present for the meeting to take place.
+The Board shall be responsible for the on-going monitoring and evaluation of the use of delegated powers.18 - The meetings and procedures of sub-Boards or otherwise must comply with the relevant 58.2 terms of reference. - 58.3 Any decision made by sub-Board must be reported to the next Board Meeting. - 58.4 The Board can establish and delegate powers to sub Boards, designated as Area Boards, to take decisions relating to the management and maintenance of properties within a particular geographical area.
+The Board will determine the membership and delegated responsibility of an Area Board in its terms of reference.
+An Area Board shall exercise such delegated powers notwithstanding the provisions of Rules 42.1 and 42.3 which provisions shall not apply to Area Boards.

-THE SECRETARY AND OFFICE BEARERS
+THE SECRETARY AND OFFICE BEARERS19